 Problem Action Your computer cannot communicate with other devices using the infrared port.
 Make sure that: The communication speeds are the same.
 The infrared ports are clean.
 No objects are between the computer and the communicating device.
 The distance and angle between your computer and the device is within the set range.
 The application software in the other computer is compatible with that in yours.
 You are not operating under direct sunlight.
-The infrared port is not directly facing the other communicating port.
-Communication might be impeded by the light from the computer's LCD.
-To avoid this, open the LCD to a wide angle.
-The communication application running on your computer is the same as that running on the other computer.
+The infrared ports are directly facing the other communication port.
+Communication might be affected by the light from the display on the computer.
+To avoid this, open the display to a wide angle.
+The same communication application has to be running on your computer and the other computer.
 Refer to the application manuals for more information.
+ThinkPad mode cannot be used if you are using a conventional communication application that uses the serial port and cable for data exchange.
+(In this case, the infrared port is a substitute for them.)

-Incorrect data is sent between your computer and a communicating device.
+Problem Action Incorrect data is sent between your computer and a communicating device.
 Make sure that: The distance and angle between your computer and the device is within the set range.
 The communication speeds are the same.
 There are no other devices that radiate infrared rays, such as remote-controlled devices or wireless headphones, near your computer or the communicating device.
 You are not operating under direct sunlight.
 No fluorescent lamps are near your computer or the communicating device.

-Problem Action You cannot use DMA channels for both the parallel connector and the infrared port.
+You cannot use DMA channels for both the parallel connector and the infrared port.
 If you enable ECP and choose DMA3 (the default value) for the parallel connector, you might be prompted if you want to disable DMA for the infrared port.
-To use DMA channels for both the parallel and infrared ports, do the following: Click on OK to disable DMA for the infrared port.
-Close a parallel connector panel.
+To use DMA channels for both the parallel and infrared ports, do the following: 1.
+Click on OK to disable DMA for the infrared port.
+2. Close a parallel port panel.
 3. Click on the Infrared device button to open the infrared panel.
 4. Choose DMA0 or DMA1 for infrared port on the panel.
-If you see the panel prompting if you want to disable DMA for an audio device, click on OK.
+If you see the panel prompting if you want to disable DMA for an audible device, click on OK.